Nas1010/Nas1010/README.md

-- 👋 Hi, I’m @Nas1010
+- 👋 Hi, I’m @Nas1010, I went from teaching English to coding, embracing one line of code at a time.
-- 👀 I’m interested in books and learning new skills which will take me to new journeys.
+- 👀 I’m interested in books and learning new skills which will take me on new journeys.
-- 🌱 I’m currently learning coding with the School of Code and hope to become an excellent developer.
+- 🌱 Junior Software Developer at School of Code.
-- 💞️ I’m looking to collaborate on some really interesting and challenging projects as I develop my coding skills.
+- 🛠️ Tech Stack & Tools: HTML, CSS, Javascript, Node.js, React.js, Vite, PostgreSQL, VSCode, GitHub, Express, Git, Postman, Vitest, and TDD.
-- 📫 How to reach me - you can message me on discord if you have any advice or anything to say.
+- 💡 Soft Skills: Collaboration, Growth Mindset, Creativity, Problem-Solving, Adaptability
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I can make my tongue touch my nose.